 Singing Is Sustained Speech

-Grab a bottle of room temperature water and sip often to keep your throat hydrated during the following exercise.
-The vocal folds, (bands, chords) require constant moisture.
+Grab a bottle of room-temperature water and sip often to keep your throat hydrated during the following exercise.
+The vocal folds (bands, chords) require constant moisture.
 Cold drinks will restrict your vocal folds.

-Your speaking voice is very important to the health of your singing voice.
-The best and fastest way to find your correct singing voice is through your speaking voice.
-The following exercise will keep you speaking and singing well every day.
+Your speaking voice is vital to the health of your singing voice.
+The best and fastest way to find your singing voice is through your speaking voice.
+The following lessons will help you find your voice.

-Discovering Your Singing Voice By Speaking
+Find Your Singing Voice by Speaking

-For the best results practice the following instructions in a standing position.
+For the best results, practice the following instructions in a standing position.
 For those who need to sit, use good posture and keep the spine straight.

 - We all have a central pitch that we return to when speaking.
 You're about to discover where that is.

 The central speaking pitch that sounds the best in your voice is where you say, "Uh-huh."
-Listen to your pitch on huh as this works best for most folks.
+Listen to your pitch on huh, as this works best for most folks.

-- Say "Uh-huh."
+- Say, "Uh-huh."
 Concentrate on the second sound (pitch) for the huh sound of

 - Say this several times.

-- Now, say "Uh-huh" and this time move right into saying your name on the very same pitch as huh.
+- Now, say "Uh-huh," and this time move right into saying your name on the very same pitch as huh.

 - Be very aware of the pitch (sound) when you say your name.
 It should be one of the pitches in "Uh-huh."
 You may want to record this exercise.
-Was your pitch the same as "Uh-huh" or was it lower or higher?
+Was your pitch the same as "Uh-huh," or was it lower or higher?

 - If it was higher, match the pitch on "Uh."

-The purpose of this exercise is to find your optimum speaking pitch which helps you find unmistakeable vibrations.
+The purpose of this exercise is to find your optimum speaking pitch, which helps you find unmistakeable vibrations.
 These vibrations give carrying power to your speaking voice and ultimately to your singing voice.

 How to Fix Common Vocal Problems